Danny Noppert

-Danny Noppert (born 31 December 1990) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number seven.
+Danny Noppert (born 31 December 1990) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number eight; he reached a peak ranking of world number six in 2025.

 Previously competing in the British Darts Organisation (BDO), Noppert won his first BDO major title at the 2017 Finder Darts Masters and finished as the runner-up at the 2017 BDO World Championship.
 He obtained a Tour Card in 2018 and switched to the PDC, winning his first PDC major title at the 2022 UK Open by defeating Michael Smith 11–10 in the final.
-He has won 6 PDC ranking titles and also finished as runner-up at the 2019 World Series Finals.
+He has won a total 6 PDC ranking titles in his professional career.

 Noppert has represented the Netherlands in the PDC World Cup of Darts on five occasions, reaching the semi-finals in 2022 with teammate Dirk van Duijvenbode and in 2025 with Gian van Veen.

 Career

 2013–2017: BDO

-In 2013, Noppert reached the televised stages of the Winmau World Masters.
+In 2013, Noppert reached the televised stages of the World Masters.
 He beat Jeffrey de Graaf and Dennis Nilsson 3–0 to book his place in the quarter-final, where he was beaten 3–1 by Darryl Fitton.
 He also made his debut at the Zuiderduin Masters.
 After beating Fitton 5–4 in his first match, he lost to Tony O'Shea 5–3 in the second match to be knocked out in the group stages.

-In 2015, Noppert reached the last 16 of the Winmau World Masters.
+In 2015, Noppert reached the last 16 of the World Masters.
 He also qualified for the Zuiderduin Masters.
 A 5–2 victory over Frans Harmsen and a 5–4 defeat to Scott Mitchell were enough to come through the group stage.
 He then beat Darryl Fitton 3–0 to reach the semi-finals, where he lost 3–1 to Martin Adams.

 Noppert started off 2016 well by reaching the final of the Dutch Open, in which he lost to Martin Adams 3–1.
 Two weeks later, Noppert won the Scottish Open, beating Dean Reynolds 6–0 in the final.
 Noppert won also the Masters of Waregem, where he defeated Geert De Vos 3–1 in the final.

 Noppert impressed during 2016 Grand Slam of Darts, beating Mensur Suljović and Nathan Aspinall before a narrow defeat in the last 16 to two-time PDC World Champion Gary Anderson 10–9.

 In 2017, Noppert was able to reach the final of the 2017 BDO World Darts Championship, defeating defending champion Scott Waites on his way there.
 Noppert eventually lost to then-BDO world number one Glen Durrant 7–3.
 In December, Noppert won the Finder Darts Masters, beating Jim Williams in the final 5–3.
 This was Noppert's first major title.